FA Cup Final: Who wins the battle at Wembley?

 Mustafi, 28, sustained the injury during the closing stages of Arsenal’s 2-0 semi-final victory against Manchester City at Wembley last week.

-The German defender has received plenty of criticism for his inconsistent displays for the north London club since his arrival from Valencia in 2016 but has enjoyed a renaissance under Mikel Arteta, starting 12 of their last 15 Premier League games.
+The German defender has received plenty of criticism for his inconsistent displays for the north London club since he arrived from Valencia in 2016 but has enjoyed a renaissance under Mikel Arteta, starting 12 of their last 15 Premier League games.

 N’Golo Kante is facing a race to return from a thigh injury.
 Even if he returns, it will most likely be as a substitute.